There are three reasons I feel compelled to post my review of non-toxic deodorants and antiperspirants:

 Skin Deep Rating: 1 – clean.

 Any regular reader of this blog will know that I love Meow Meow Tweet.
-This couple duo produces vegan, organic skincare items out of their Bushwick studio with squee packaging to boot.
+This couple duo produces vegan, organic skincare items out of their New York studio with squee packaging to boot.
 But my favorite item is their lavender deodorant.
-I got a sample to try almost exactly a year ago, and fell in love.
+I fell in love in 2013 and have barely spent time apart since.
 It’s a fluffy paste that you apply with your fingers to your underarms.
 It smells pleasant, and–most importantly–keeps you dry all day.
 My only caveat comes from a friend, who said it necessitated an emergency trip to the dry cleaners when it got on an expensive silk dress.
 (The dress survived, but she’s decided not to use it again.)
 I’ve never had that problem, but perhaps keep that in mind if you are putting on an expensive silk something close to your pits.

 Ingredients: Organic virgin coconut oil, organic jojoba oil, organic shea butter, organic arrowroot powder, baking soda (naturally mined), kaolin clay, lavender essential oil.